TSchwierz/SelfLocalisationCF/README.md

 	- A batch file that can be run in the cmd to start the controller in webots

 ## Latest Change:
+**07.03.:** Added documentation for the GridNetwork file.
+Introduced a new function to generate and save the activity plot for each grid cell neuron.<br>
 **06.03.:** Wrote a tutorial for setting up the project.
 Introduced helper functions for saving and loading data.
 Tested out different configurations of gain parameters to achieve high predictions.<br>
 **05.03.:** Reworked the main script SelfLocalisationCF.py and added documentation.
 Tweaked the random movement algorithm to use small angle adjustment each step.<br>
 **04.03.:** Introduced a new way to achieve random movement.
 It is based on Brownian motion and utilises the Ornstein-Uhlenbeck process.<br>